TiagoMA90/lost/README.md

 <img src="assets/screenshots/endscreenshot.png" alt="Ending">
 <img src="assets/screenshots/gameoverscreenshot.png" alt="Game Over">

+# Missing features I wish to add:
+- More paths, options and choices, more responsiveness to consequences, more puzzles and more dynamic endings, based on good or bad choices choices.

 # Styling
 - The text for the app makes good use of the Colorama module, Sys and Time.
 Ergo, the text was stylized to the color Red, giving a dark and retro-futuristic look to it.
 - Furthermore, a typewritting effect was produced to give the reader the illusion of suspense, when interacting with character Diaz.